AKovalevich/moodle-auth_bakery/README.md

 At present, Moodle requires each user to have a value for the country field.
 This is represented by a 2-character ISO country code.
 CHOCOLATECHIP, on the other hand, does not contain this value so it can either be left blank or filled in with a default value.

 The only issue with not having a value is that the Moodle edit screen will throw an exception.
-We have chosen to fill in a default value, and that is set with the $defaultCountry variable in the BakerySettings.php file.
+We have chosen to fill in a default value, and that is set with the settings screen.

 Future
 ------